ericdke/apero-docs/FAQ.md

 ### Dark mode

 When this option is on, Apero's interface has white text and icons over dark windows.
 When this option is off (default), the interface has dark text and icons over white windows.
-This option is also triggered by the equivalent macOS System Preference.
 Changing mode relaunches the application.

+### Monitor system changes

+When this option is on (default), Apero will comply to system-wide changes regarding the Dark Mode setting.
+These changes can be caused by macOS or by applications such as "F.lux".

 ### Highlight posts mentioning you